Jesse Powell Towers

 The Jesse Powell Towers are a residential apartment highrise at 1010 Wolfe Street in Little Rock, Arkansas.
+The nine-story tall building is located directly across from Arkansas Children's Hospital on 5th Street.
 Built in 1975, it is a nine-story skyscraper, with a steel frame clad in brick and concrete, housing 169 residential units.
-It was designed by Stowers & Stowers for the city as public senior housing, and exemplifies a design principle espoused by Le Corbusier known as the "tower in a park", with a large landscaped green area surrounding the building.
+It was designed by Stowers & Stowers for the city as public senior housing.
+It exemplifies a design principle espoused by Le Corbusier known as the "tower in a park", with a large landscaped green area surrounding the building.

 The apartments were listed on the National Register of Historic Places in 2017.